BradleyCodeU/bradleycodeu.github.io/_apcsp/practice1/Practice1Video.md

 VIDEO (CREATED INDEPENDENTLY)

 Submit one video file that demonstrates the running of your program as described below.
 Collaboration is not allowed during the development of your video.
+No more than 1 minute in length.

 Your video MUST demonstrate your program running, including: